Giving back is a cornerstone of life.

 Many clients of mine (past and present) include non-profit organizations who are doing good work in the community.

-I am happy to lend my skills/talents to these organizations so they may host more successful events that raise money for their organization.
-These organizations include the San Francisco Gay Men’s Chorus, the Gay Men’s Chorus of Los Angeles, and Vox Femina.
+I am happy to lend my skills/talents to these organizations so they may host more successful events as well as virtual fundraising events.
+These organizations include the San Francisco Gay Men’s Chorus, the Gay Men’s Chorus of Los Angeles,